AllstaRawR/FILFY/README.md

 - [x] Stop Inlining StockGame
 - [x] Correct all Succubus Race spelling
 - [x] Update the Daegon Quest start
-- [x] Generate seasonal Grass Cache instead of generic
+- [x] Generate Seasonal Grass Cache instead of generic
+- [x] Turn ENB and CS into easily selected profiles in MO2 and update the ReadMe
+- [x] Adjust world balance
 - [ ] Integrate SkyPatcher for O.W.L. for Books Covers Skyrim
 - [ ] Convert remaining FLs to FLM or SkyPatcher to remove 100-200 plugins
 - [ ] Update conflict resolution patches for new SkyPatcher situation and store their Source